lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 * mean accuracy = 0.975;
 * time/iteration = 0.021 seconds;

-It turns out that iris dataset converges to a solution very quickly, and since it doesnt have many features and cant have batches greater than 100 (due to training size and dataset size) it wont benefit from massive parallelizing and its cons.
+It turns out that iris dataset converges to a solution very quickly, and since it doesn't have many features and can't have batches greater than 100 (due to training size and dataset size) it won't benefit from massive parallelizing and it's cons.

 #### Diabetes class 1 Dataset:
 Percentage of class 1 in dataset: 0.348958